opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

 66     In my view, the following facts were highly pertinent:

  (a) Only the Rev 9 Program was in existence when the Sub-contract was entered into.
 Thus, cl 4 of the Defendant’s Works Order must have been referring to the Rev 9 Program.
 No evidence was adduced to show that the parties had subsequently agreed to vary the Sub-contract, such that the applicable master program was to be the Rev 11 Program.
-In this regard, I note that the decision of Lim Chin San Contractors Pte Ltd v Sanchoon Builders Pte Ltd [2005] SGHC 227 which was cited by the Defendant can be distinguished from the present case as the clause there provided that the sub-contractor carry out and complete the works “as may be requested from time to time ” [emphasis added] (see [32] of the judgment).
+In this regard, I note that the decision of Lim Chin San Contractors Pte Ltd v Sanchoon Builders Pte Ltd <span class="citation">[2005] SGHC 227</span> which was cited by the Defendant can be distinguished from the present case as the clause there provided that the sub-contractor carry out and complete the works “as may be requested from time to time ” [emphasis added] (see [32] of the judgment).
 Such words or words to that effect are missing in this subcontract.

  (b) The Rev 9 Program was the only program that had been approved and endorsed by the Architects.
 Mr Gan himself admitted under cross-examination that the Rev 11 Program had not been approved by the Architects. [note: 46]